 12. Gift Exchange (Secret Santa)

 With a smaller team, a classic gift exchange (also known as Secret Santa) is a great way to celebrate the holidays.
 Give everyone a budget (ideally furnished by your company) and have people create a wish list for their items.
-There are plenty of online gift exchange generators you can use to make sure everyone is paired up.
+You can do this manually or use an app like Elfster to sort out the exchange for you.
 Provide a wrapping station in a (secret) part of the office that everyone can use.

 You can easily involve remote team members in this activity as well.
 Ensure they’re included on your list and ship them out ahead of time so everyone can open their gifts together.
 Besides opening a gift, the other fun comes when people try to guess who purchased the gift for them.
 You could have a few gift cards or other small prizes for people who guest correctly.
 Make it a party by having food and drinks on hand while you do your exchange!

 An office decorating competition can get people into the holiday spirit, and can be tacked on to any of the other ideas above.
 Give each team or “pod,” however your office is arranged, a budget provided by the company.
 Then, give them a theme to decorate and hold a competition at the end of one week.
 Your theme could just be, “holiday,” or you can pick something connected to your brand, your office locations, or something else important to you and your team.